 If your shares of M&T common stock are held by a broker, trustee, bank or other intermediary, then that intermediary is considered the shareholder of record, the shares are considered held in "street name," and you are considered to be a Beneficial Holder.
 This intermediary will send the notice to you (or will send the printed proxy materials with the intermediary's voting instruction card, as requested).

-As the Beneficial Holder of the shares, you have the right to direct your intermediary on how to vote and you are also invited to attend the virtual meeting.
+As the Beneficial Holder of the shares, you have the right to direct your intermediary on how to vote and you are also invited to attend the virtual Annual Meeting.
 However, if you are a Beneficial Holder, you are not the shareholder of record and in order to vote your shares during the meeting you must follow the instructions from your intermediary.
 Please refer to the information your intermediary provided to you.
-New York Stock Exchange rules do not permit an intermediary to vote street name shares on "non-routine" matters, such as the election of directors and executive compensation, unless it has received voting instructions from the beneficial holder.
-M&T encourages shareholders whose shares are held in street name to promptly direct their vote for the agenda items.
+NYSE rules do not permit an intermediary to yote street name shares on "nonroutine" matters, such as the election of directors and executive compensation, unless it has received voting instructions from the beneficial holder.
+M&T encourages Beneficial Holders to promptly direct their intermediary on how to vote for the agenda items.